 Local notification of alarms is provided through the front-panel digital voltage display, six alarm notification LEDs and an audible speaker signal.
 Local visibility is essential for proactive responses to alarm conditions, giving on-site personnel an opportunity to correct alarm conditions without waiting for notification from the NOC.

 Even sites that are usually unstaffed can benefit from the CAE's local notification.
 Visiting technicians can get an immediate at-a-glance view of battery plant status as soon as they enter the remote site.
 And if an alarm happens while a technician is there, he'll know about it before he leaves, ensuring the problem is fixed fast and eliminating an unnecessary dispatch.

 Alarms monitored by the CAE are passed on to your existing alarm collection equipment using standard control relays.
 You can install local notification at all your remote sites without disrupting your existing monitoring.

 The CAE's local alert signal can be silenced by pressing the Local ACK button on the bottom of the unit.
 The audible alarm will shut off, and the alarm notification will light solid.
 The alarm LED will remain lit to indicate a standing alarm until the alarm condition is corrected.
 As a safety feature, pressing the CAE's Local ACK button will not prevent alarms from being relayed to your NOC.

 If you have critical battery plants to monitor at your remote sites, the Critical Alarm Enunciator can help.
 Local and regional visibility, detailed analog voltage monitoring, plus notification of discrete battery plant alarms - the CAE is the right combination of features in a compact, space-saving form.

 Get it by: 4:15 PM Monday (tomorrow)

-It's 4:11 PM on Sunday at our Fresno, CA, USA headquarters.
-It's late in the day, but we promise to start on your quote first thing in the morning.
+It's 3:35 PM on Saturday at our Fresno, CA, USA headquarters.
+We'll start work on your quote first thing on Monday.